tmichniewski/MiniSpark/README.md

 Please notice that so far we used only an alias to standard `Function1` Scala trait and one of its methods.

-Surprisingly, this very simple concept is present commonly in any Spark notebook in the shape of methods like:
+Surprisingly, this very simple concept is present commonly in many Spark notebooks in the shape of methods like:

 ```scala
 def func(d: DataFrame): DataFrame